mkrcah/airbank-tx/README.md

 from [AirBank](http://airbank.cz/) internet banking.

 ## Rationale
-As of now (September 2016), AirBank doesn't provide API to expose a list of transactions.
+As of now (November 2016), AirBank doesn't provide API to expose a list of transactions.
 However, it is possible within the internet banking to export a list of transactions for a given bank account and time period.